 • Install and activate an anti-spam solution such as Akismet.

-• If you’ll collect data, you should make sure that your cookie consent notice is properly optimized.
+• If you plan to collect data, you should make sure that your cookie consent notice is properly optimized.

 • Make sure you comply with legal requirements for different jurisdictions, such as GDPR.